Lal (actor)

 M. P. Michael (born 2 December 1958), better known by his stage name Lal, is an Indian actor, director, screenwriter, producer and distributor who predominantly works in Malayalam and Tamil films and in a few Telugu films.
-Lal has won several awards, including a National Film Award – Special Mention for acting (2012), two Kerala State Film Award for Best Actor (2008, 2013), and a Filmfare Award for Best Actor – Malayalam (2008).
+Lal has won several awards, including a National Film Award – Special Mention for acting (2012), two Kerala State Film Awards for Best Actor (2008, 2013), and a Filmfare Award for Best Actor – Malayalam (2008).
 He is the owner of Lal Media Arts, a post-production studio.

 Early life

 Lal was born as Michael to the late M. A. Paul and late Philomina, as their eldest son.
 He received his schooling at St. Augustine's High School, Ernakulam.
-His brother Alex Paul is a music composer in the Malayalam film industry and his son Jean is a movie director in the same industry.
+His brother, Alex Paul is a music composer in the Malayalam film industry and his son, Jean is a movie director in the same industry.
+Lal's younger sister Neena's son, Balu Varghese is an actor in the Malayalam film industry.

 Career

 He started his career as a mimicry artist in Kalabhavan, along with his childhood friend Siddique, who would later team up as Siddique-Lal to make many films.
 Lal and Siddique began their film career working as assistant directors to Fazil in Nokkethadhoorathu Kannum Nattu.

 Siddique-Lal production had never been dependent on star value or superstar formula that was witnessed in those days in Malayalam cinema.
 They had always opted out from casting Mohanlal or Mammootty.
 Ultimately, both of them had changed their thoughts later and when their fourth production film was to get launched, Siddique-Lal had opted for Mohanlal and made Vietnam Colony (1992) which did wonders in the box office too.
 The duo again had combined in their fifth production and made Kabooliwala (1994), which was also a success.